 Step 4 — Indirect-requirement screen.
 Assess whether any instrument indirectly compels outcomes that would achieve the same scale of ERs (e.g., required fire-return intervals; compulsory maintenance of firebreaks that eliminate LDS wildfire spread; biodiversity-management plans mandating seasonality shifts).
 If yes, treat as a legal requirement for additionality purposes and proceed as in Step 3.

 Step 5 — Policy/target with implementation framework.
-If there are policies/targets supported by an implementation framework (e.g., funded, time-bound government programmes) that are reasonably expected to achieve the same ERs without the project, document how the methodology’s BAU/baseline procedures already account for these; if they fully internalize the effect, the activity may proceed, but regulatory surplus must still be shown.
+Where policies, targets, or regulatory measures are supported by an operational implementation framework (e.g., funded, time-bound government programmes with defined responsibilities and monitoring), activity participants shall assess whether such measures are reasonably expected to deliver equivalent emission reductions within the project boundary in the absence of the Article 6.4 activity.
+Decision rule:

+If such measures are legally binding, effectively enforced, and demonstrably expected to achieve equivalent emission reductions, the continuation of those measures shall be reflected in the baseline/BAU scenario, and the activity shall not be eligible unless it demonstrates regulatory surplus beyond those requirements.

+If policies or targets are aspirational, unfunded, not time-bound, weakly enforced, or lack evidence of effective implementation, continuation of the historical fire regime remains the most plausible baseline scenario.

+Where relevant measures exist, proponents shall document how the baseline and BAU screening procedures internalize their expected impact.
+Regulatory surplus must be demonstrated in all cases.

 Step 6 — Tenure/rights verification.
 Provide evidence of secure legal right to carry out SFM within the project boundary (titles/leases/recognized customary rights/agreements with custodians), and any required burn permits or protected-area authorizations (if applicable).